 Simple English definitions for legal terms

-Read a random definition: in terrorem
+Read a random definition: savings and loan

 Conduit taxation is a way of taxing where the owners of a company or entity are taxed for the income of the entity, instead of the entity itself being taxed.
 This method is used for partnerships, S corporations, and some limited liability companies.
 It means that the entity's income "passes through" to the owners, who are then responsible for paying taxes on it.
 This is different from double taxation, where the same income is taxed twice, once at the entity level and again at the owner level.